 -Manage the technology development cycle from needs and requirements definition to out-the-door delivery of the final product.

 Area of Interest

-The NIHS area of interest is community-based critical infrastructure protection.
-The U. S. Department of Homeland Security defines "critical infrastructure" as systems and assets, whether physical or virtual, so vital to the United States that the incapacity or destruction of such systems and assets would have a debilitating impact on security, national economic security, national public health or safety, or any combination of those matters.
-NIHS is dedicated to community-based critical infrastructure because most of this infrastructure is owned and operated by the private sector.
+The NIHS area of interest is community-based critical infrastructure protection and resilience.
+DHS defines "critical infrastructure" as systems and assets, whether physical or virtual, so vital to the United States that the disruption or destruction of such systems and assets would have a debilitating impact on national and economic security, national public health or safety or any combination of these matters.
+NIHS focuses on community-based infrastructure because most of the infrastructure to be protected is owned and operated by the private sector.

-NIHS is a private, non-profit 501 (c)3 corporation.
-NIHS was organized in 2004 through the leadership of Kentucky Fifth District Congressman Harold “Hal” Rogers.
-Congressman Rogers suggested organizing the higher education institutions of Kentucky to more effectively compete for research funds and projects aimed at improving homeland security.
+Congressman Rogers suggested organizing the higher education institutions of Kentucky to pursue activities and technological developments aimed at improving homeland security.
 The Kentucky Homeland Security University Consortium resulted from his efforts.
-NIHS is the administrative manager for the Consortium.
+NIHS engages the development resources of the members of the Consortium as well as qualified technology developers in academia and industry beyond the Consortium.